 c.
 Athletics as required to meet NCAA compliance standards.

 d.
 Research personnel who use mobile devices as data collection devices or for similar research purposes.

-(1) Grant funds can be used as long as the following are true:
+(1) Grant funds cannot be used to purchase equipment but may be used to fund monthly data plans if the following are true:

 (a) Under no circumstances may equipment purchases be charged to grant funds.